Debye (crater)

-Debye is a lunar impact crater that is located in the northern hemisphere on the Moon's far side, as seen from the Earth.
-It lies to the south of the crater Chappell, to the southwest of the walled plain Rowland, and to the east of D'Alembert.
+Debye is a degraded lunar impact crater that is located in the northern hemisphere on the Moon's far side, as seen from the Earth.
+It lies to the south of the crater Chappell, to the southwest of the walled plain named Rowland, and to the east of the crater D'Alembert.

+On the lunar geologic timescale, this formation dates to the Pre-Nectarian period.
 The outer rim of this crater has been heavily battered by impacts, and is somewhat distorted from the form of a circle.
 The northeast rim in particular has become straightened by impact modification, and the crater rim as a whole has a roughly polygonal shape.
 The southern rim is overlaid by the smaller crater Perkin.
 The most heavily eroded section of the rim is along the northeast, where a cluster of overlapping craters intrudes into the side.
 The western rim is notched and indented by several small impacts.

 The crater interior is nearly as battered as the outer rim.
-The outer rampart of Perkin intrudes part way across the southern floor.
+The outer rampart of Perkin intrudes part way across the southern floor, with ejecta from that impact covering an area 20±× km to a depth of 1.5 km.
 Parts of remaining interior have been bombarded and churned by impacts, leaving an irregular surface that is nearly as rough as the terrain that surrounds the crater.
-The most recent of these impacts is a small, cup-shaped crater just to the southwest of the midpoint.
+The freshest of these impacts is a small, cup-shaped crater just to the southwest of the midpoint.
+The infrared spectrum of pure crystalline plagioclase has been identified on the southwest floor.

-The crater was formally named by the IAU in 1970 after Dutch physicist Peter Debye.
+The crater was named after Dutch physicist Peter Debye (1884–1966), who in 1936 became a Nobel laureate in chemistry.
+This designation was formally adopted by the IAU in 1970.